Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

-in a \gls{RANSAC}~\cite{Fischler1981} iteration.
-In one iteration, we randomly sample three points to fit \cref{eq:horizontal_parabola}, and then determine which of the remaining points support this curve model.
-The curve quality is evaluated using \gls{MSE}~\eqref{eq:horizontal-parabola-mse}. \addition[label=a:curve-ransac,ref=c:curve-outliers]{Outlier points are discarded if the squared difference between the point and the parabolic curve value at its position exceeds~\(\rho=1.5\)}.
-To keep the computational time low, \gls{RANSAC} is limited to \num{100} iterations, and aborted early if sufficient number of inliers is found~\cite{Hartley2004}.
+using \gls{RANSAC} iterations~\cite{Fischler1981}.
+In one iteration, we randomly sample three points to fit \cref{eq:horizontal_parabola}, and then determine which of the remaining points support this curve model via \gls{MSE}.
+Outlier points are discarded if the squared difference between the point and the parabolic curve value at its position exceeds~\(\rho=1.5\).
+To keep the computational time low, \gls{RANSAC} is limited to \num{100}~iterations, and stopped early once sufficiently many inliers at a \SI{99}{\percent} confidence level are found~\cite[ch.~4.7]{Hartley2004}.
+After discarding the outliers, each curve is refitted to supporting candidate points using linear least squares~\cite{Golub2013}.
+To ensure a numerically stable and statistically robust fit, the 2-D coordinates are additionally normalized~\cite{Harker2008}.